Our New Address: 50 West Main St. Suite 8300 Rochester, NY 14614

 Trial Services

-Persons interested in applying for this position should submit a cover letter and an updated resume to Charlene Leistman, Executive Director at 50 W. Main St. Suite 8300 Rochester, NY 14614 or cleistman@monroecounty.gov
+Persons interested in applying for this position should submit a cover letter and an updated resume to Charlene Leistman, Executive Director at 50 W. Main St, Rochester, NY 14614 or cleistman@monroecounty.gov.
+No phone calls, please.
+Spanish speaking a plus.
+EOE

 OBJECTIVE OF POSITION: To interview defendants detained in the Monroe County jail, ascertain the risks, determine the most appropriate recommendation for release and make that recommendation to the court.